 To say Taipei was a surprise is an understatement.
 I didn’t imagine the amount of green spaces, even in bustling central Taipei.
 I didn’t think I’d be able to hike amongst volcanoes or see sulfuric thermal valleys with steam rising skywards like a dense fog — all without leaving Taipei proper.
 I certainly didn’t imagine pristine waterfalls and suspension bridges just a short train ride away, nor did I expect to meet some of the friendliest people of my travels (no small feat after visiting nearly 60 countries).

 I spent about 10 days in Taipei and doing day trips from Taipei to surrounding areas, and honestly, I still didn’t even come close to running out of things to do in Taipei.
 Taipei is one of the most rewarding metropolises I’ve ever visited.
 Delicious, unpretentious food cooked in front of your eyes for a few dollars, the most orderly and efficient metro I’ve ever used, and a sense of curiosity and welcome emanating from some of the most smiling faces — these are the things that stick in my mind after leaving Taipei.

 Taiwan is super well-connected by metro and bus, making getting around pretty easy for the most part, even if you don’t speak or read Chinese (I most certainly do not).
-I’d at least recommend a trip to Shifen Waterfall or Jiufen, as both were huge highlights of my time in Taipei and easily doable as a half-day or full-day trip.
+I’d at least recommend a trip to Shifen Waterfall or Jiufen, as both were huge highlights of my time in Taipei and easily doable as a half-day or full-day excursion.